The Embrace of Aging

 – Forgive – since we are all likely to experience some ‘failure’ in achieving our resolutions at some point, why don’t we just incorporate some forgiveness into our New Year’s Resolutions?
 Instead of making absolute or rigid goals such as ‘I will lose 10 pounds by February,’ try something more flexible.
 If you do fail, resolve to forgive yourself too, and move on with your goals.
 Allowing yourself forgiveness can result in setting yourself up for success and keep you in the game.

 Our mission at evolv Plastic Surgery and Medical Aesthetics is not only to safely provide proven and state of the art aesthetic procedures, treatments and products but also to improve the quality of life and overall well-being for our patients, our families and ourselves.
 That is our promise and our commitment.
 We believe that aging can be embraced and enjoyed by incorporating the above health fundamentals for anyone at any age.
 We believe that through education, research and commitment, combined with personalized programs that achieve natural and balanced results for each patient, we all can ’embrace our aging’ and enjoy an improved and optimal quality of life.

-As we begin 2019, Dr. Peter Koltz and I, as well as our entire evolv staff, would like to thank all of you, our patients and friends, for your ongoing support.
+As we begin 2019 I, as well as our entire evolv staff, would like to thank all of you, our patients and friends, for your ongoing support.
 We are especially thankful and appreciate your trust in us and in our patient care.
 We would like to wish all of you and your families happiness, joy and peace in your lives.